All My Extensions

 Restyle any web page quickly and conveniently.
 Quickstyle is a Safari extension to change the appearance of any web page by adding your own CSS rules to it.
 Quickstyle features a convenient “selector helper” that eases the task of finding the right CSS selector for the rule you want to create, and a built-in stylesheet editor so you can create and edit your rules right on the page.
 It’s a lot easier and faster than using Safari’s Web Inspector and editing an external User CSS file.

-Assign custom keyboard shortcuts for common tab operations.
-Supported operations are: open a new tab, close the current tab, reload the current tab, switch to the next or previous tab, and move the current tab left or right.
+Exercise more control over tabs.
+Control tab positioning and assign custom keyboard shortcuts for common tab operations.
+Supported operations are: open a new tab, close the current tab, switch to the last active tab, cycle through all tabs in activation order, switch to the left or right tab, duplicate the current tab, and move the current tab left or right on the tab bar.
 You can assign up to three hotkeys for each operation.
-Also, you can choose where new tabs are positioned and which tab becomes active when you close the current tab.
+You can choose where new tabs are positioned and which tab becomes active when you close the current tab.
 Lastly, you can assign hotkeys to your favorite web pages or bookmarklets for quick access to them.

 Perform web searches in a small side window and have result links open in your main Safari window.
 Open Factotum by clicking the toolbar button or typing a configurable hotkey (default: Command-Shift-F).
 Search results are listed in Factotum’s window, but when you click a result link, it opens in your main window (in a new tab, if you choose).
 Supported search engines are Google, Bing, DuckDuckGo, Wikipedia, Yahoo!, and Twitter.